 - Ask about customization costs – they can add up quickly.

-- Ask about implementation and support process and costs.
+- Ask about implementation and support processes and costs.

 - Ask about User Groups and other support options.